dymmond/esmerald/docs/en/docs/references/routing/handlers.md

 # Handlers

-This is the reference for the [`Handlers`](https://esmerald.dev/routing/handlers/) that contains all the parameters, attributes and functions.
+This is the reference for the [`Handlers`](https://ravyn.dev/routing/handlers/) that contains all the parameters, attributes and functions.

-::: esmerald.get
+::: ravyn.get
     options:
         members:
             - path